The Differences Between Kerosene & Jet Fuel

 Kerosene vs. Gasoline

-While not as abundant as gasoline, kerosene still constitutes a large percentage of net refinement products.
-According to the U.S. Energy Information Administration, a 42-gallon barrel of crude oil yields about 20 gallons of gasoline and about 16 gallons of other distillates.
-Of the distillates, about 4 gallons are jet fuel, while the rest are heating oil and diesel fuel.
+Despite being less abundant than aviation gasoline, kerosene forms a significant part of refinery products.
+The U.S. Energy Information Administration (EIA) states that a 42-gallon barrel of crude oil yields around 20 gallons of gasoline and 16 gallons of other distillates, including jet fuel and diesel fuel.

 Grades of Jet Fuel